Tech-at-DU/SPD-1.5-Engineering-Careers-2/Lessons/Lesson1.md

 Hint:
 - all solutions to the `todo()` functions can leverage the in-place solution from the LeetCode activity completed earlier in class!
 - it may be possible to consolidate `todo()` functions--feel free to do so if that makes things easier for you

+## ☮️ [5m] Vibe Check

+- Discuss thoughts and feelings about the class structure and what we want to learn in this class.
+- Take a quick Zoom poll

 ## 💪 Q&A + Wrap Up